 The conditions for applying for the “Oñatiko Udala” Grant are published on the Oñati Town Council website and on the International Institute for the Sociology of Law (IISL) website and are decided upon jointly by the signatory bodies.
 They contain information about the types of projects, researchers, deadlines and conditions for the projects as well as the subject areas the signatory bodies will prioritise.

-2. The following types of project can apply for the grant:
+1. The following types of projects can apply for the grant:

-These shall involve research into the socio-legal aspects of local self-government, civic activity or/and national identity.
-Research work should finalise with the writing of at least one scientific paper.
+1.1.
+These shall involve research into the socio-legal aspects of local self-government, civic activity and/or national identity.

 Type 2 – PhD studies

 The grant can, partially, support research works falling within a PhD thesis project, provided that they are on the subject to which this call refers: socio-legal aspects of local self-government, civic activity, national identity and/or the Basque diaspora.

 The drawing up and implementation of a project related to the creation of world cooperation networks between researchers in the socio-legal field, especially those that place the IISL and Oñati at the centre of the developments and interrelation initiatives of socio-legal associations around the world.
 Participation in the project will be in cooperation with the IISL and international collaboration networks will be created.

 The research carried out, no matter what its nature, must be completed with the writing and submission of at least one scientific article to a scientific journal, to a congress, or to a publication in the field of the work carried out.
 This shall be implemented in accordance with the indications of the Scientific Committee (S.C.).